phdata/archway/README.md

 The code is comprised of a few primary packages:

-- REST API - `com.heimdali.rest`
+- REST API - `io.phdata.rest`
   Responsible for serving requests via HTTP.
-- Startup - `com.heimdali.startup`
+- Startup - `io.phdata.startup`
   Responsible for managing initial (and often repeating) tasks.
-- Services - `com.heimdali.services`
+- Services - `io.phdata.services`
   Responsible for providing business logic.
-- Clients - `com.heimdali.clients`
+- Clients - `io.phdata.clients`
   Responsible for interacting with third party integrations like CM API.
-- Repositories - `com.heimdali.repositories`
+- Repositories - `io.phdata.repositories`
   Responsible for managing interactions with the meta database.
-- Provisioning - `com.heimdali.provisioning`
+- Provisioning - `io.phdata.provisioning`
   Responsible for applying metadata to the cluster and resources requested.
-- Models - `com.heimdali.models`
+- Models - `io.phdata.models`
   Responsible for representing the domain model of the application.

 #### Functional Programming/Cats